Brad Burke, Managing Director

 Quynhmai Nguyen, Senior Director of Operations and Event Planning

-Quynhmai Nguyen is the Director of Operations and Event Planning for the Rice Alliance.
+Quynhmai Nguyen is the Senior Director of Operations and Event Planning for the Rice Alliance.
 Prior to joining the Rice Alliance, she worked in public affairs at Baylor College of Medicine.
 Quynhmai graduated with a B.A. in Sociology (cum laude) from Rice University in 2000 and earned her J.D. from the University of Texas at Austin in 2003.
 She is licensed to practice law in the state of Texas

 Kerri J. Smith is the Associate Managing Director for the Rice Alliance.
 Kerri has broad experience in developing programs and strategies that help maximize the success of technology-based startups.
 Her experience includes entrepreneurship, startup acceleration, educational programming, technology licensing, and commercialization.
 During her 14 years at the Houston Advanced Research Center, Kerri provided leadership, oversight, and strategic direction for commercialization and technology transfer initiatives.
 In 2004, Kerri joined Rice University where she currently serves as the Associate Managing Director of the Rice Alliance for Technology and Entrepreneurship, Rice’s flagship initiative for entrepreneurship education and startup formation.
 Additionally, Kerri manages the Rice University startup accelerator (OwlSpark) and the NSF sponsored I-Corps Grant program.
 In all positions, she plays a lead role in encouraging and accelerating the formation of technology-based startups in the areas of energy, clean technology, life science and information technology.